-Like many people have done, I’ve turned away from the Christmas frenzy of buying gifts for everyone and receiving gifts from those people after realizing all those things are often soon forgotten.
-Most people can ill afford to buy gifts for so many people, and I choose to donate money that my wife and I would have spent on gifts to a local charity.
+Like many people have done, I’ve turned away from the Christmas frenzy of buying gifts for everyone and receiving gifts from those people.
+I finally realized all those things are often soon forgotten.
+Most people can ill afford to buy gifts for so many people.
+So now, I choose to donate money that my wife and I would have spent on gifts to a local charity.

 But I still give one gift at Christmas, and that’s to my Little Brother.
 Sometimes, a Little really needs things (like socks, a warm coat, some food) because the Little’s family is in dire straits.
-Thankfully, Ethan has food, clothing, and shelter plus some toys and games, so he’s doing relatively well.
+Thankfully, Ethan has food, clothing, and shelter plus some toys and games.
+All things considered, he’s doing relatively well.

 Even so, I’ve decided starting with this Christmas and going forward, to give gifts of experiences when I give a gift.
-So my first foray into that world was an evening of unlimited play at our local bowling center, which offers a sizable array of arcade games and a rather impressive laser tag room (three levels, dozens of walls, half-walls, nooks, crannies, etc.).
+So my first foray into that world was an evening of unlimited play at our local bowling center.
+The place offers a sizable array of arcade games and a rather impressive laser tag room (three levels, dozens of walls, half-walls, nooks, crannies, etc.).

-For three hours, Ethan and I bowled (we both scored more than 100 at least once–woohoo!), ate pizza, played two fun games of laser tag (my first time–it’s pretty darn cool!), and tried our hand at most of the 25 or 30 arcade games in the place.
+For three hours, Ethan and I bowled (we both scored more than 100 at least once–woohoo!)
+Then we ate pizza, played two fun games of laser tag (my first time–it’s pretty darn cool!), and tried our hand at most of the 25 or 30 arcade games in the place.

 Whew!
 It’s a lot of work to have that much fun.

-Ethan may not remember most of the gifts he got this year, but I sure hope he remembers that frigid evening over Christmas break when he got to hang out with his Big Brother doing something way neater than usual and making some memories that will last a long, long time.
+Ethan may not remember most of the gifts he got this year, but I sure hope he remembers that frigid evening over Christmas break.
+He got to hang out with his Big Brother doing something way neater than usual.
+Most importantly, we made some memories that will last a long, long time.